Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: The block multilevel structures

-where $D_{i,n}^{(m)}$ is a multilevel uniform diagonal sampling matrix and $T_{i,n}$ is the Toeplitz matrix that represents the specific diagonal.
-The symbol for each \(\{D_{i,n}\}_n\) is expressed as $\mu^{[m]}(x,y)$ thanks to the approximation considered.
+Since for each fixed $m$ axioms {\bf GLT 2}, {\bf GLT 3}, and {\bf GLT 5} give the symbol $\mu^{[m]}(x,y)\hat{G}(\theta_1,\theta_2)$, axiom {\bf GLT 6} yields the limit symbol $\mu(x,y)\hat{G}(\theta_1,\theta_2)$.
 Using the block multilevel GLT formalism, i.e. axiom {\bf GLT 1} -- axiom {\bf GLT 5}, combining all elements $T_{i,n}$ and using the fact that the GLT class forms an algebra, we derive the spectral symbol for the entire approximated matrix sequence.
 More specifically, the GLT and spectral symbol is

 with